aniqueali17/SpringMVC_Project/README.md

 -  Set up the User entity and repositories.

--  Built a Thymeleaf-based UI for user management.
+-  Built a Thymeleaf-based UI for user creation.

 -  Completed deployment testing and successfully deployed the project to Azure.